irztu59178703LindseyWinters/yui/README.md

 Fixed typo in documentation - 470
 Optimized algorithm for better efficiency - update 41 Fixed typo in documentation - 294
+Added new feature for better user experience - update 13